 Government non-involvement

-KLC Building Mural© by Phoenix Kenny in the conference room – click for Artist’s Statement
+Mural© by Phoenix Kenny in the KLC Conference Room – click for Artist’s Statement

 The KLC was established initially as a virtual hub.
-In October 2023 it secured 70, 72 Taylors Rd as a physical headquarters.
-Following the official opening on 1 May 2024, the building at 70 Taylors Road will be open whenever volunteer supervisors are available.
+In October 2023 it secured 70,72 Taylors Rd as a physical headquarters.
+Following the official opening on 1 May 2024, the building at 70 Taylors Road has been open whenever volunteer supervisors are available.
 A sign is placed in the doorway when the building is open.

 The building is served by Norfolk Telecom’s ADSL service with wi-fi and ethernet cable available throughout the premises, and also fast satellite Starlink.